mapbox/mapboxgl-jupyter/docs/viz.md

-opacity | opacity of map data layer pitch | starting pitch (in degrees) for map bearing | starting bearing (in degrees) for map legend | controls visibility of map legend | True legend_layout | controls orientation of map legend | 'horizontal' legend_style | reserved for future custom CSS loading | ''
+opacity | opacity of map data layer pitch | starting pitch (in degrees) for map bearing | starting bearing (in degrees) for map box_zoom_on | boolean indicating if map can be zoomed to a region by dragging a bounding box | True double_click_zoom_on | boolean indicating if map can be zoomed with double-click | True scroll_zoom_on | boolean indicating if map can be zoomed with the scroll wheel | True scroll_wheel_zoom_on | boolean indicating if map can be zoomed with the scroll wheel | True touch_zoom_on | boolean indicating if map can be zoomed with two-finger touch gestures | True legend | controls visibility of map legend | True legend_layout | controls orientation of map legend | 'horizontal' legend_style | reserved for future custom CSS loading | ''